typelevel/typelevel.github.com/_posts/2013-07-07-generic-numeric-programming.md

 Of course, this won't compile since `A` has no method `+`.
 What we are really saying is that we want `A` to be some type that *behaves like a number*.
 The usual OO way to achieve this is by creating an interface that defines our desired behaviour.
-This is less than ideal, but if we went this route, our `add` function may look like this:
+This is less than ideal, but if we were to go this route, our `add` function might look like this:

 ```scala
 trait Addable[A] { self: A =>